What Is A Design Patent And How Is It Different Than A Utility Patent?

 3. Design patents don’t take as long to get as utility patents.
 It takes about 2 years to get a design patent on average, but more than 3 for a utility patent.

+4. Design patents start with the letter “D” followed by a number; utility patents are just a series of numbers.
 Design patents offer a narrow scope of protection but they are less expensive and easier to secure than utility patents.
 In applying for one, you can use the valuable “patent pending” wording and once you receive the design patent, you can mark your product as patented.
 Thus, design patents are valuable if your product’s appearance is important to its success.
 Design patents are commonly filed for shoes, electronic device housings, jewelry, clothing, and automobiles.

 If you want more articles like this, please sign up for updates as they happen or our monthly newsletter.Prev